 Public Involvement is a key part of any transportation planning effort, and the projects included in the TIP are consistent with local Transportation System Plans and Transit Plans, which involved significant public involvement.
 This TIP was prepared as a coordinated and cooperative effort of the MRMPO member jurisdictions and was discussed at meetings of the MRMPO Technical Advisory Committee (TAC) and Policy Committee.
 All TAC and Policy Committee meetings are open to the public, with email notification of all meetings provided to local media.
 Email notification of all MRMPO meetings is also provided to a list of local stakeholders and agency staff.
-Each Policy Committee agenda includes formal time for public comment.
-In addition, all TAC and Policy Committee meeting agendas and minutes are posted on the MPO webpage.
+Each Policy Committee meeting agendas and minutes are posted on the MPO webpage.